In Turkey, there are many places to buy groceries like supermarkets, street markets, and grocery stores.

-In this article, I will mention the important details you need to know about Turkish supermarkets.
+As a Turkish local, in this article, I will mention the important details you need to know about Turkish supermarkets and where to buy groceries in Turkey.

 Supermarket Chains in Turkey